 Why your AI pilots succeed but production fails

 Pilots work because they are protected environments with dedicated resources.
 Production fails because it is the real world with real constraints.
 The gap is not technical - it is operational.
-Eighty-eight percent of AI pilots never reach production, not because the technology fails but because companies underestimate the operational readiness required.
+Over 80% of AI pilots never reach production, not because the technology fails but because companies underestimate the operational readiness required.

 Key takeaways

-- 88% of AI pilots never reach production - The gap is not about technology capability but operational readiness that most companies overlook
+- Over 80% of AI pilots never reach production - The gap is not about technology capability but operational readiness that most companies overlook

 - Pilots test happy paths, production demands resilience - Edge cases, error handling, and 24/7 monitoring are production requirements that pilots conveniently skip